Are you interested in joining Air Cadets?

 Yes.
 For summer training, cadets may have the opportunity to travel to Cadet Training Centres located in different parts of Canada.
 In addition, selected cadets go on exchange trips to countries such as the United Kingdom, Australia, Singapore, France, Sweden, Turkey, Hong Kong, Belgium, Japan and the United States under an international exchange program.
 Exchange Cadets are selected on their standards in performance, fitness and involvement in squadron activities.

 Also, every year, cadets from 3 Striker go on an annual trip for several days in early summer, before Cadet Summer Camps, or during March break.
-We may travel to Niagara Falls, Toronto, Trenton, Kingston or even Ottawa.
-Also during the training year we travel within Ontario to visit aircraft factories, airports, aviation museums, air shows and other squadrons.
+We may travel to Niagara Falls, Toronto, Trenton, Kingston, Ottawa or even Ohio or Washington DC.
+Also during the training year we travel within Ontario to visit aircraft factories, airports, aviation museums, observatory, air shows and other squadrons.

 Who instructs Cadets?